RidaNaz/TypeScript/17_Q-A/README.md

 ```

 # What are Threads in Programming?
-Threads are the smallest unit of processing that can be scheduled by an operating system.
+- Threads are the smallest unit of processing that can be scheduled by an operating system.
 A thread is a sequence of instructions within a program that can be managed independently by a scheduler.

+- System threads are threads created by the operating system or runtime environment to perform specific tasks.
+These threads are usually responsible for managing system resources, performing maintenance tasks, or providing services to applications.

 # Is Node.js Single-Threaded or Multi-Threaded?
-Node.js is single-threaded in its JavaScript execution model but uses a multi-threaded model under the hood for I/O operations via libuv.
+Node.js is single-threaded in its JavaScript execution model but uses a multi-threaded model under the hood for I/O operations via ***libuv***.

 # What is the Difference Between Single-Threaded and Multi-Threaded Languages?
 ## Single-Threaded: